Atul Gawande

 Atul Atmaram Gawande (born November 5, 1965) is an American surgeon, writer, and public health researcher.
 He practices general and endocrine surgery at Brigham and Women's Hospital in Boston, Massachusetts.
 He is a professor in the Department of Health Policy and Management at the Harvard T.H.
 Chan School of Public Health and the Samuel O. Thier Professor of Surgery at Harvard Medical School.

-In public health, he is executive director of Ariadne Labs, a joint center for health systems innovation, and chairman of Lifebox, a nonprofit that works on reducing deaths in surgery globally.
-On June 20, 2018, Gawande was named the CEO of healthcare venture Haven, owned by Amazon, Berkshire Hathaway, and JP Morgan Chase and stepped down as CEO in May 2020, remaining as executive chairman while the organization sought a new CEO.
+In public health, he was chairman of Ariadne Labs, a joint center for health systems innovation, and chairman of Lifebox, a nonprofit that works on reducing deaths in surgery globally.
+On 20 June 2018, Gawande was named CEO of healthcare venture Haven, owned by Amazon, Berkshire Hathaway, and JP Morgan Chase, and stepped down as CEO in May 2020, remaining as executive chairman while the organization sought a new CEO.

-He has written extensively on medicine and public health for The New Yorker and Slate, and is the author of the books Complications: A Surgeon's Notes on an Imperfect Science; Better: A Surgeon's Notes on Performance; The Checklist Manifesto; and Being Mortal: Medicine and What Matters in the End.
+He is the author of the books Complications: A Surgeon's Notes on an Imperfect Science; Better: A Surgeon's Notes on Performance; The Checklist Manifesto; and Being Mortal: Medicine and What Matters in the End.

-On November 9, 2020, he was named a member of President-elect Joe Biden's COVID-19 Advisory Board.
-On December 17, 2021, he was confirmed as the Assistant Administrator of the United States Agency for International Development, and he was sworn in on January 4, 2022.
+In November 2020, he was named a member of President-elect Joe Biden's COVID-19 Advisory Board.
+On 17 December 2021, he was confirmed as Assistant Administrator of the United States Agency for International Development, and was sworn in on 4 January 2022.
+He left this position on January 20, 2025, when Donald Trump began his second presidential term.

-Early years and education
+Early life and education

-Gawande was born on November 5, 1965, in Brooklyn, New York, to Marathi Indian immigrants to the United States, both doctors.
+Gawande was born on 5 November 1965 in Brooklyn, New York, to Marathi Indian immigrants to the United States, both doctors.
 His family soon moved to Athens, Ohio, where he and his sister grew up, and he graduated from Athens High School in 1983.

 Gawande earned a bachelor's degree in biology and political science from Stanford University in 1987.
-As a Rhodes Scholar, he earned an M.A. in Philosophy, Politics and Economics (PPE) from Balliol College, Oxford in 1989.
+As a Rhodes Scholar, he earned an M.A. in Philosophy, Politics and Economics (PPE) from Balliol College, Oxford, in 1989.
 He graduated with a Doctor of Medicine from Harvard Medical School in 1995, and earned a Master of Public Health from the Harvard School of Public Health in 1999.
-He completed his general surgical residency training, again at Harvard, at the Brigham and Women's Hospital, in 2003.
+He completed his general surgical residency training, again at the Harvard-affiliated Brigham and Women's Hospital, in 2003.

 Political advocacy

 As an undergraduate, Gawande was a volunteer for Gary Hart's campaign for the presidency of the United States.
 After graduating, he joined Al Gore's 1988 presidential campaign.
 He worked as a health-care researcher for Representative Jim Cooper (D-TN), who was author of a "managed competition" health care proposal for the Conservative Democratic Forum.
-Gawande entered medical school in 1990 – leaving after two years to become Bill Clinton's healthcare lieutenant during the 1992 campaign.
+Gawande entered medical school in 1990, leaving after two years to become Bill Clinton's healthcare lieutenant during the 1992 campaign.